mjavint/odoo-shortcuts/README.md

 # Odoo Shortcuts

-Creates files and folders necessary to work with Odoo in the two fundamental Frameworks Python and Javascript.
-When creating the files, they will be automatically generated in the general and local `__init__.py` files of each module as well as in the `__manifest__.py`.
+Generates addon, modules, models, views, reports, wizard, components, widget, actions, services in OWL and other necessary files referring to the two main frameworks (Python, Javascript).
+It has integrated server startup, debugging in Python and Javascript.
+Features powerful snippets for all file types including Python, Javascript, CSV and XML

 > Note: The commands shown must be executed by clicking on the addon that is created.